UR Beach Volleyball Rules (Coed 4's and 6's)

 - For coed 4’s:

-- Teams must have 2 players of each gender on the court.
+- a full starting lineup is 2 players of each gender on the court (4 players total)

-- If a team has less than 2 players, or no players of one gender, it defaults the match.
+- if a team has less than 2 players it defaults the match

-- If a team has less than 4 players, or no players of one gender, it defaults the match.
+- if a team has less than 4 players it defaults the match.

 - The first week of play may be a seeding week.
 Teams will play five 20-minute games with no cap on points.
 Whichever team is winning when time expires (as indicated by a whistle from the EC) will win the game.
 Teams may be re-seeded from one pool to another based on the results of this night.
 Teams will again be re-seeded if necessary after the 4th week of play.